neurospin/pypreprocess/README.md

        sudo apt-key adv --recv-keys --keyserver pgp.mit.edu 2649A5A9 sudo apt-get update
        sudo apt-get install python-scipy python-nose python-nibabel python-sklearn python-sympy python-networkx python-nipy python-nipype
-Ensure that you have the above dependencies installed.
-Then run:

 Then install *pypreprocess* itself by running:
        python setup.py install --user